-We also recall Schauder's Fixed Point Theorem, which can be found in e.g.,~\cite[Theorem 2.A and Corollary 2.13]{zeidler1986nonlinear} \begin{theorem} Let $\mathcal{X}$ be a Banach space and either \begin{itemize} \item $\mathcal{C}$ be a nonempty, closed, bounded and convex subset of $\mathcal{X}$ and suppose $M:\mathcal{C}\to \mathcal{C}$ is a compact operator, or \item $\mathcal{C}$ be a nonempty, compact, and convex subset of $\mathcal{X}$ and suppose $M:\mathcal{C}\to \mathcal{C}$ is a continuous operator, \end{itemize} then $M$ has a fixed point $w^\star\in\mathcal{C}$ such that if $w_0\in\mathcal{C}$, the conditions of~\eqref{eq:fixedptdef} are satisfied.\end{theorem} We also remark that a fixed point construction that satisfies either the assumption of the Banach or Schauder fixed point Theorems provides a constructive proof for the existence of a fixed point, as well as a procedure that iteratively converges to it.
+We also recall Schauder's Fixed Point Theorem, which can be found in e.g.,~\cite[Theorem 2.A and Corollary 2.13]{zeidler1986nonlinear} \begin{theorem} Let $\mathcal{X}$ be a Banach space.
+Let one of the following be satisfied: \begin{enumerate} \item $\mathcal{C}$ is a nonempty, closed, bounded and convex subset of $\mathcal{X}$ and $M:\mathcal{C}\to \mathcal{C}$ is a compact operator; \item $\mathcal{C}$ is a nonempty, compact, and convex subset of $\mathcal{X}$ and $M:\mathcal{C}\to \mathcal{C}$ is a continuous operator; \end{enumerate} then, $M$ has a fixed point $w^\star\in\mathcal{C}$.
+Moreover, if $w_0\in\mathcal{C}$, then for the sequence $w_l$ generated by $w_{l+1}=M(w_l)$ it holds that $w_l\to w^\star$.\end{theorem} A fixed point construction that satisfies either the assumptions of the Banach/Caccioppoli or Schauder fixed point theorems yields both a constructive proof for the existence of a fixed point and a procedure iteratively converging to it.